tgroth58/Team6_UBAIM_Solution/README.md

 - Cateogrical features where converted to numeric using onehotencoding.
 The onehotencoded features with class imbalance (0,1) less than 0.15 where dropped.
 - After, the different datatype columns were preproccessed they were merged together to obtain the training data.
 - Feature selection was perfromed using feature modeling (logisitc regression with L1 penalty) to get the weights.
 The top and bottom ten features based on the cofficients from logistic regression were used.
-#### Study-Design
-( Below are answer templates that can be used to formulate a paragraph for Study Design based on the goal and exploratory data analysis)
-Refer to Race,FamilY History, Male and Female Primary Site, Histology, Grade and Stage Distribution subtitles in the [Google Collab notebook](https://colab.research.google.com/drive/1GFtlNPVoSZ1RHcb2DvUzaLY8mEgdqeAV?usp=sharing) for more detail.
--   Identify clinical goal (Prediction of cancer patient survival.)
--   Define prediction outcome (Predict cancer patient survival for quality review and better clinical decision making.)
--   Participant inclusion/exclusion criteria
-(2000 patients with various cancer types were included.
-A diverse patient population race was involved including whites (1860 [93%]),  African Americans (88 [4.5%]), American Indians (12 [0.6%]), Asians (7 [0.35%]),  Alaskan Natives (12 [1%]), Native Hawaiians (2 [0.15%]), and from other races (7 [0.45%]).
-The median age (interquartile range) was 62 (54-70) years old.
-36% of the patients had a paternal history with cancer and the greatest proportion was 10% prostate cancer.
-39% of the patients had a maternal history with cancer and the greatest proportion was 11% breast cancer.
-Out of 785 males,the majority of the tumors were from the prostate gland as the primary site (371[47.2%]),adenocarcinoma(496 [63%]), grade III: Poorly differentiated , dedifferentiated (369 [47%]), and stage 1 (478[60%]) .
-Out of 1215 females, the majority of the tumors were from the breast upper outer quadrant primary site(300 [24.69%]), infiltrating duct carcinoma(535 [44%]), grade II: moderately differentiated, intermediate differentiated (522 [43%]), and stage 1 (737 [60%]).
 #### Validation-Strategies
 * After the train and test Data was pre-processed.
 The training data was split into train and validation set.
 The test data was kept aside for evaluation of the models.
 #### Model-Training_and_Tuning